research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 To delete organisation use delete button.

 :::warning
-You can delete organisation only if there are no software and project items associated with it.
+The organisation will be permanently removed including all its references in software and project items.
 :::

 ### Edit organisation